-PSAT/NMSQT practice tests are given in the 9th, 10th and 11th grade years in mid-October.
+PSAT/NMSQT practice tests are given in the 10th and 11th grade years in mid-October.
+Freshmen will be engaged in a service project and field trip that day.
 Student contact information may be provided in the survey that may solicit return emails from colleges.
 Please counsel your child if you do not wish that information to be shared.
-The SAT I is usually taken in the spring of the junior year and again in the fall of the senior year and is a required test for admission to many colleges.
-Plan to take the SAT I at least twice.
+The SAT is usually taken in the spring of the junior year and again in the fall of the senior year and is a required test for admission to many colleges.
+Plan to take the SAT at least twice.
 Higher scores lead to increased chances of college acceptances as well as scholarship opportunities.
-The SAT II (formerly known as the Achievement Tests) measures your knowledge or skills in a particular subject and your ability to apply that knowledge.
+The SAT Subject Tests measures your knowledge or skills in a particular subject.
 Registration materials are available in the School Counseling Offices.
 Visit the College Board's web site for additional information and testing dates.